tom-brown1/aspnetcore-assignment/README.md

 ## How to work on the assignment

+- Fork this repository.
-- Clone this repository.
+- Clone your forked repository.
 - Start working on the assignment.
 - Ensure to do periodic commits with meaningful commit messages.
-- Once you are done, push your final results.
+- Once you are done, push your work to your forked repository and finally submit a pull request to the upstream repository.
 - If you don't want to create a public repository please invite (@hanmaktechltd) to your working repository.
 - Please include a brief description of how to run your solution and also include a copy of the database schema.
 - If you have any questions contact us (<hr@hanmak.co.ke>)